jungsoh/attention-neural-machine-translation/README.md

 I did this project in the [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) course as part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).

-We will train the model on a dataset of 10,000 human readable dates and their equivalent, standardized, machine readable dates.
-Let's run the following cells to load the dataset and print some examples.

 ## Dataset
-We generate 10,000 examples of pairs of human-readable and machine-readable dates and use them for training.
-Some examples are:
+We  train the model on a dataset of 10,000 human readable dates and their equivalent, standardized, machine readable dates.
+A list of 10 examples are:
 ```
 [('3 april 1974', '1974-04-03'),
  ('friday september 21 2018', '2018-09-21'),